CBIIT/bento-docs/README.md

 ---

 ![Bento Logo](assets/Bento-Header-Logo.png)
-# Welcome to Bento-tools documentation
+# Welcome to the Bento documentation site.

 This is the documentation site for the Bento Project.
 It describes the Bento project's background and explains how to set up a data sharing platform using the Bento framework.